phantomcyber/splunk-soar-sdk/README.md

 ## Find us at .conf25

-To learn more about the SDK, check out our presentation at [.conf25](https://conf.splunk.com/sessions/catalog.html?search=DEV1495#/)!
+To learn more about the SDK, check out our (presentation slides)[https://conf.splunk.com/files/2025/slides/DEV1495.pdf] from .conf25!

 ## Installing the SDK as a tool